loss-fn/adsorb/README.md

 #### BUGS

-1. Quitting the game doesn't work as intended: `TypeError: 'Namespace' object does not support indexing`
+1. Quitting the game doesn't work as intended:
+`TypeError: 'Namespace' object does not support indexing`
+2. If the terminal is smaller than the board requires, curses is not happy, `_curses.error: addwstr() returned ERR`